cloudmesh/client/docs/source/man/man.rst

         cm hpc kill all -cluster=all
             kills all jobs on all clusters

-        cm kill job=NAME
+        cm hpc kill --job=NAME
-            kills a job with a given name
+            kills a job with a given name or job id

         cm hpc default cluster=NAME
             sets the default hpc cluster